kailash-manasarovar/statement/docs/next-batch.md

 1. May 2023: The lives of others.
 The message in the tweet (if you translate it) is astonishing.
 I can't believe I missed it all, it was so obvious.
 I guess this is proof I was totally out of my mind on herbs, drugs, hallucinogens, whatever.
 And, I guess many of the tweets I have posted in this police statement must be similarly breathtaking.

+### August 2023

+- These dates have been tampered with: [Torus email](content/documents/emails/torus-scam-email-august-2023.pdf) because I was interacting with this recruiter in Cauterets at my desk in the hotel there, not at home.
+This Morgan McCarthy no longer exists on LinkedIn.
+I think this was part of the set up for me taking a job with Polygon with the Elon scam already in play.

 ### December 2023

 1. CCTV at Lourdes on December 8th 2023 too.
 We'll like also be on Lourdes sanctuary CCTV.